 The David and Julie Tobey Fellowship supports research on drawings, prints, and illustrated manuscripts from the Italian Renaissance, and especially the role that these works played in the creative process, the history of taste and collecting, and questions of connoisseurship.
 Proposals on a variety of subjects with a substantive component of research on drawings, prints, and illustrated manuscripts done on paper or parchment types are welcome.

+At the time of application, scholars must have a PhD in hand and will be asked to upload a scan of the certificate.
+They may not be working on a second PhD at the time of application.
+Applicants must be conversant in English and have familiarity with Italian.
+Priority will be given to early and mid-career scholars.
 It must be possible for applicants to carry out most of their research in Florence.
-I Tatti welcomes applications from scholars from all nations, and gives special consideration to candidates without regular access to research materials and facilities in Italy.
+I Tatti welcomes applications from scholars from all nations and gives special consideration to candidates without regular access to research materials and facilities in Italy.
 Applications are evaluated by international scholars.
 The selection committee aims to assess the ability of candidates to contribute in a collegial way to the intellectual life of the Harvard Center.
-Short-term Fellowships at I Tatti can be held only once, and cannot be deferred.
-Short-term Fellowships are intended for scholars who have not previously held appointments at I Tatti (with the exception of Graduate Fellows).
+It pays special attention to the strength of the proposed project and its potential to yield original results, and to the candidate’s curriculum vitae.

-Applicants should indicate their preference between Fall (September through November and Winter (January through March).
-Fellows are required to spend at least three days a week at the Villa, and to live in Florence or the surrounding area.
+Applicants should indicate their preference between fall (September through December) and winter-spring (January through June).
 Fellows enjoy all the privileges of the Harvard Center, including use of the Biblioteca Berenson seven days a week and lunch with other Appointees from Monday through Friday.
 Short-term Fellows do not receive an office or study, but they will have their own desk or carrel in the Library itself.
 Fellows may not take on any other obligations such as teaching positions, even part-time ones, during any part of their Fellowship period.
-The Fellow is responsible to obtain a visa, permesso di soggiorno, and health coverage (and, if appropriate, for accompanying family members).
-The Fellow must determine if a visa is required and, if necessary, obtain one before travel.
+The Fellowship may not be held concurrently with another fellowship or award.